this line makes figures interactive in Jupyter notebooks

 where mPLm_{\text{PL}} is the payload mass and πPL\pi_{\text{PL}} is the payload fraction (mPL/m0m_{\text{PL}} / m_0).

-The overall burnout velocity for an NN-stage rocket is then
+The overall burnout velocity for an NN-stage similar-stage rocket is then

 vbo,N=cNlog(1πPL1/N(1ϵ)+ϵ) .v_{bo,N} = c N \log\left( \frac{1}{\pi_{\text{PL}}^{1/N} (1-\epsilon) + \epsilon} \right) \;.